Can Too Much Compost Hurt Plants?

 Nitrogen overload from adding too much compost to plants results in unusually quick growth, followed by the leaves and stems shriveling up and dying.

-In most instances, the organic matter in compost takes many months to decompose completely, allowing the slow and safe release of nitrogen.
 However, if weather conditions are rainier than average or you’re overwatering your garden, the compost breaks down faster and causes excessive nitrogen issues.

 As with phosphorus, adding extra nitrogen (nitrates) to rivers or lakes upsets the natural balance of aquatic plants and wildlife.